Ashes of Time: Critical response

-When the film opened in Hong Kong it received mixed reviews.
-Critics found it so elliptical that it was almost impossible to make out any semblance of a plot, Wong Kar Wai made an introspective film that focuses on the main characters’ inner lives rather than their martial arts performances.
-This decision is very rare in a wuxia film (a genre of fiction about martial artists in ancient China).
+When the film was first shown in Hong Kong, it received mixed reviews.
+Critics found it so elliptical that it was almost impossible to make out any semblance of a plot, saying that Wong Kar-wai had made an introspective film that focuses on the main characters’ inner lives rather than their martial arts performances.
+This decision is very rare in a wuxia film.

-In The New York Times, Lawrence Van Gelder also gave Ashes of Time a mixed review:
+In the New York Times, Lawrence Van Gelder also gave Ashes of Time a mixed review:

 For those who seek metaphors, Ashes of Time... presents the eye as well as the illusions of vision.
 One character is nearly blind.
 Another, a swordsman, goes blind in the middle of a horrendous battle.
 Two characters, Yin and Yang—one presented as a man, the other as his sister—are identical.
 And there is a brief appearance by a legendary sword fighter who hones his skills against his own reflection.

 For those who seek battle, Ashes of Time offers intermittent blurs of action, streaks of flying figures, flashing steel, and rare spatters and gouts of moist crimson, all washing across the screen like hurried brush paintings.

 Like the attainment of wisdom, Ashes of Time requires a long journey through testing terrain.

-The review aggregator Rotten Tomatoes reported that 78% of critics have given Ashes of Time Redux a positive review based on 87 reviews, with an average rating of 6.80/10.
-The site's critics consensus reads, "Wong Kar Wai's redux, with a few slight changes from his 1994 classic, is a feast for the eyes, if a little difficult to follow."
+The review aggregator Rotten Tomatoes reported that 79% of critics have given Ashes of Time Redux a positive review based on 84 reviews, with an average rating of 6.70/10.
+The site's critics consensus reads, "Wong Kar-wai's redux, with a few slight changes from his 1994 classic, is a feast for the eyes, if a little difficult to follow."
 On Metacritic, the film has a weighted average score of 69 out of 100 based on 20 critic reviews, indicating "generally favorable reviews".